-Fyodor Dostoevsky was born in Moscow in 1821.
-Renowned as a writer and journalist during his lifetime, he spent four years in a Siberian prison camp, and six years of compulsory military service in exile, in punishment for his membership of an intellectual group critical of the tsarist regime.
-A compulsive gambler who was at times reduced to begging for money from family and friends, he nevertheless produced masterpieces of psychological and existential fiction including Crime and Punishment, The Idiot, The Brothers Karamazov and Notes from the Underground, as well as short stories and novellas.
+FYODOR DOSTOEVSKY was born in Oscow in 1821.
+A strong critic of the tsarist regime, he spent four years in a Siberian prison camp followed by six years of military service in exile.
+A renowned writer and journalist, is masterpieces of psychological and existential fiction include Crime and Punishment, The Idiot, The Brothers Karamazov and Notes from the Underground.

-Maya Slater has translated and edited work by Molière, and edited her husband Nicolas Pasternak Slater’s translations of work by Boris Pasternak.
-She is a Senior Research Fellow of Queen Mary University of London.
+MAYA SLATER has published translations of Molière and other French writers, and co-translations with her husband Nicolas Pasternak Slater.
+She is a Senoir Research Fellow of Queen Mary University of London.